 The crash test data we use are from crash tests on a sled designed to the same specifications of the National Highway Traffic Safety Administration (NHTSA) standards.
 The test is designed to determine if the seat meets the safety guidelines outlined in FMVSS 213.
 The Safety 1st exceeds the Federal safety minimum requirements for crash tests, and thus should be considered safe.
 Its crash test scores indicate that many of the competing seats we looked at offer an additional margin of protection when compared to the Safety 1st, whose G-force result of 346 for the chest sensor is better than the required 1000, but isn't as low as many of the competing seats.

-The Safety 1st is shown in black below compared to the test data for the products with the least amount of G-forces in each test.
+The Safety 1st (in black) below compared to the test data for the products with the least amount of G-forces in each test.
 These results are from the head and chest sensors from the dummy used in the crash test.
-Also included are the test results for the products with the least amount of G-forces in each test for comparison.
+Also included, are the test results for the products with the least amount of G-forces in each test for comparison.

 Ease of Install - LATCH